DonHulieo/don-patrols/README.md

 - 5 Locations Pre-Configured // Add as many as you want!
 - Choose Between 3 Patrol/Guard Types, Walking, Driving and Static.
 - Patrols only start if a Player is within 250 units of the Patrol Area.
-- Patrols Despawn if no Players are within 500 units of the Patrol Area.
 - If a Patrol is Killed or Despawned, it will respawn after a Configurable Cooldown.
 - If a Certain Percentage of the Patrols are Killed (default 75%), the Active Patrol will Flee from the Player.
-- EMS Workers by Default won't be Attacked!
 - Patrols are Server Synced.

 ## Preview